Early American history (colonial-1820s); Early American women; 18th-century transatlantic history and global history

 The Politics of Size: Representation in the United States, 1776 - 1850 (Ithaca, N.Y: Cornell University Press, 1987; paperback, 2010).

-"The Empire Comes Home: Thomas Law's Mixed-Race Family in British India and the Early American Republic," in India in the American Imaginary: Indo-American Encounters, 1780s-1880s, ed.
-Rejoinder Kaur (forthcoming).
+"The Empire Comes Home: Thomas Law's Mixed-Race Family in the Early American Republic," in India in the American Imaginary: Indo-American Encounters, 1780s to 1880s, ed.
+Anupuma Arora and Rajender Kaur (Palgrave Macmillan, 2017).

 “The Family Factor: Congressmen and the Burden of Public Service in the Early American Republic,” Journal of the Early Republic 33(Summer 2013), 283-316.